IgniteUI/help-topics/topics/02_Controls/igTreeGrid/01_Features/04_igTreeGrid-Paging.md

 ## <a id="paging-modes"></a> Paging Modes

-Paging has additional [`mode`](%%jQueryApiUrl%%/ui.igtreegridpaging#options:mode) options which by default operate on root level records.
-The visible records rendered per page in the grid will vary considerably depending on the  expansion state of root records, number of children and hierarchy depth.
-Meanwhile, page numbers will remain consistent.
+Paging has additional [`mode`](%%jQueryApiUrl%%/ui.igtreegridpaging#options:mode) option which by default is set to operate only on root level records.
+In the default mode changing the visible rows by expanding or collapsing rows will not affect the page count.

-In the following examples `flatDS` in an array with only **4 root-level nodes**:
+In the following examples `flatDS` in an array with only **4 root-level rows**:

 ```js
 $("#treegrid").igTreeGrid({